Northern Pike Tackle Tips

 Medium to heavy action rod with a 10-12# test line.

-• Rattle traps, shad, blue, silver and chartreuse.
+• Rat-L-Traps, shad, blue, silver and chartreuse.

 • 7″ floating Rapala’s blue, silver, black/silver & chartreuse.